QuestForTetris/tetris-writeup/Hardware.md

 [![Serial to parallel converter](http://imgur.com/v6iX5d9.png)](http://play.starmaninnovations.com/varlife/YnGJhtTyGt)

 Next, we will check to see if the parallel data matches a preset address.
-We do this by using AND and ANT gates on the clock and parallel data However, we need to make sure that the parallel data is also outputted so that it can be compared again.
+We do this by using AND and ANT gates on the clock and parallel data.
+However, we need to make sure that the parallel data is also outputted so that it can be compared again.
 These are the gates that I came up with: